AryanHussen/AI_Assignments/WEEK 4/README.md

 ### 🛑 Stop the Program

-To stop execution at any time:
+To stop execution at any time in command prompt:

 Ctrl + C